its-vikash/VR-Cyber-Secure/Cybercrime.md

 # CyberCrime:
-## The crimes committed online using computer and other physicall devices and aim at looting the audience online comes under cybercrime.
+## The crimes committed online using computer and other physical devices and aim at looting the audience online comes under cybercrime.
 ### Let  me explain it through a case study:
  A customer has seen an advertisement on instagram  where decent merches were on sale on reduced prices.
 Such stuff encourages audience to buy them .
 These sites claim to have affiliation and support of large markets which is only false.
 These claim to follow a set of rules and exhibit all protection regarding your personal details.
 These offer return policy.
 But once ordered, these sites are